 The 2015 La Jolla Art & Wine Festival returns to La Jolla for its seventh annual season on October 10th and 11th in the heart of the village, on Girard Ave.
 This two-day juried art show and fundraiser has quickly garnered a reputation as one of the most prestigious art & wine festivals in Southern California.
 The La Jolla Art & Wine Festival is free and open to the public.

 Medium Festival of Photography is an annual event in Southern California celebrating innovative photography through engaging lectures, outdoor projections, and workshops for working photographers.
 The festival features four days of dynamic programming and events including “Present Tense” lectures, portfolio reviews, live demonstrations, and a pop-up shop of unique photographic objects and books.
 Join us in welcoming artists and photography professionals for California’s most illuminating festival.

 Fashion Week San Diego™

 Fashion Week San Diego™ is a collaborative entertainment event to celebrate the people of San Diego in the fashion and beauty arenas by showcasing and highlighting the pulse of these entrepreneurs and what they are creating.
-Fashion Week San Diego will feature 17 designers all from San Diego with collections ranging from ready to wear, jewelry, sportswear and haute couture.
-All events including the runway show, shopping day, art & beauty exhibit and education panels will take place in downtown San Diego October 1st through the 4th.
-One designer as voted by the audience of Fashion Week San Diego will win a business package to help make their line a reality.
+Fashion Week San Diego will feature designers that are all from San Diego with collections ranging from ready to wear, jewelry, sportswear and haute couture.
 Fashion Week San Diego’s goal is not only to introduce these designers to the community, but also help give them momentum to grow.